 Sun Protection Messages

 In the summertime, consider doing outdoor activities such as swimming before 11 a.m. or after 3 p.m.
-Remember that water and sand reflect UV radiation.
+Remember too that water and sand reflect UV radiation.
 Also, try to spend less time in the sun by finding shade.
 When you are outdoors, wear clothes that cover your skin such as hats, shoes, long pants and long-sleeved shirts.
 Protect your eyes with sunglasses that are UV rated and wear a lot of sunscreen on skin that is not covered.
-Your sunscreen should block both UV-B and UV-A and have a SPF (sun protection factor) of at least 30.
+Your sunscreen should block both UV-B and UV-A and have a SPF (sun protection factor) of at least 30 or more.
 Be sure to reapply it every two hours or after swimming or exercising.

 Photo: © Mevans, istock.com, 2004

 When should you start taking these protective measures?
 As soon as you know you'll be in the sun.
 We now know that it takes very little time for UV rays to damage your DNA, and increase your risk of skin cancers, weakened immune systems and eye damage.